mgdelacroix/campaigner/README.md

 ### Modifying campaign GitHub labels

-`campaigner` can add labels to the GitHub tickets.
-Labels can be added as part of the `init` command, and can be managed with the `campaigner label` commands:
+`campaigner` can add labels to the GitHub tickets when creating them.
+Labels can be added to the campaign as part of the `init` command, but they can be managed as well when the campaign is already created with the `campaigner label` commands:

  - `campaigner label list` lists the current campaign labels.
  - `campaigner label remote` lists the labels that exist in the remote GitHub repository.